visnudeva/fullscreen-maxbright/README.md

 ## Configuration

 The extension works out of the box with no configuration needed.
-Brightness is set to 100% by default.
+Brightness is set to 100% by default in full screen.

 ## Troubleshooting